Planter’s Chair Conservation

 - If you can't find a bookmarked blog post check under out Portfolio Page top right; we moved some process blogs onto one page for convenience!
 All writing and all images not credited to someone else are ©MPF Conservation.
 Reblogging permitted with credits to MPF Conservation; please notify.

 We were to conserve and restore a Mason Monterey side table with the charming, funny and valuable Juan Tinoco horses on the drawer front.
 This is a project that included conservation/preservation (cleaning dirt and mold from the paint, and affixing … Continue reading

-When in doubt, ask a conservator before proceeding.
+Rule #1: When in doubt, ask a conservator before proceeding.
 Most conservators will offer assessments at a low rate, and an hour of their time might save your heirloom.
-A good rule of thumb is to treat your antiques like you would … Continue reading
+You can find a conservator in the USA here: https://www.culturalheritage.org/about-conservation/find-a-conservator A … Continue reading

 Working as we do with old items often stored in attics and basements and barns and storage units, we are potentially exposed to many problematic situations, such as finding black mold in upholstered items (quite common) and various insects.
 By … Continue reading

 by DKP We had the opportunity to conserve a wonderful Eastlake style sofa-bed by A. Hansen Co., Chicago, Ill.
 Our clients have restored a wonderful Victorian in NE Portland, and this sofa-bed will grace her office.
 It was thought the … Continue reading